ai-fab/agent-blueprint/README.md

 - `middleware/`: Custom middleware (e.g., client authentication)
 - `migrations/`: Database migration files
 - `models/`: Data models
+- `agents/`: AI agent integration code
 - `test_crud.sh`: CRUD testing script
+- `docker-compose.yml`: Docker Compose configuration for microservices

-### Adding New Features
+### Adding New AI Agents

-1. Create new migration files in the `migrations/` directory if needed
+1. Create a new directory in `agents/` for the AI agent type
+2. Implement the agent's logic and API in the new directory
+3. Add a new service to `docker-compose.yml` for the AI agent
+4. Update the main service to communicate with the new AI agent service
-2. Add new handlers in the `handlers/` directory
+5. Add new routes and handlers for the AI agent's functionality
-3. Register new routes in `main.go`
-4. Update the `test_crud.sh` script to test new endpoints
+6. Update the `test_crud.sh` script to test the new AI agent endpoints

 ## Makefile Commands

-- `make build`: Build the service
+- `make build`: Build the main service
-- `make run`: Run the service
+- `make run`: Run the main service (for local development)
 - `make test`: Run Go tests
 - `make clean`: Remove the built binary
 - `make clean-db`: Remove the PocketBase data directory